Allergic Reaction Claim After Eating At A Mexican Restaurant

 - Anaphylactic shock (more on this in the next section).

-Are people allergic to Mexican spices?
-What ingredients should food allergy sufferers avoid in Mexican food?
-There are 14 allergens that according to the law must be communicated with customers and consumers when buying and purchasing food.
+Some people may ask whether it’s possible to have an allergic reaction to Mexican food.
+The answer is that there are some Mexican foods which certain people should avoid if they have specific allergies.
+So, what ingredients should food allergy sufferers avoid in Mexican food?
+Under UK law applied by the Food Standards Agency, there are 14 allergens that must be highlighted to customers and consumers when buying or selecting food.
 These allergens can be found in many foods, including the types of food we could encounter every day.
 To show how prolific allergens are, consider these examples below, showing how some common foods could contain one or more allergens:

 - A cup of coffee (milk, dairy or soy).